 Yet, even “honored guest” does not quite capture either David’s hope or his heart.
 Such lavish hospitality is, rather, poured out upon sons and daughters.
 Through the atoning work of Jesus Christ and union with Him by the Holy Spirit, sinners may become the children and household of God, born of God (John 1:12–13; Eph.
 2:19).
 Like the returning Prodigal Son held in a prolonged embrace by his panting father, so our journey’s end and eternity’s beginning are really a coming home—and even God’s house is lacking until all His children come home.
 Led by the Good Shepherd, the Lord Jesus Christ, who laid down His life for His sheep, God’s people will indeed enter His gates with thanksgiving and His courts with praise (John 10:1–18; see Ps.
 100).

-Dr. L. Michael Morales is professor of biblical studies at Greenville Presbyterian Theological Seminary and a teaching elder in the PCA.
+Dr. L. Michael Morales is professor of biblical studies at Greenville Presbyterian Theological Seminary, an adjunct professor at Reformed Theological Seminary, and a teaching elder in the Presbyterian Church in America.
 He is author of Who Shall Ascend the Mountain of the Lord?